 Does matcha have caffeine?

-Yes, matcha has caffeine.
-According to research, the typical range of caffeine found in matcha is 18 to 50 mg/g, depending on the quality of the matcha.
+Yes, matcha has caffeine aka matcha is caffeinated.
+According to research, the typical amount of caffeine found in matcha is 18 to 50 mg/g, depending on the quality of the matcha.
 For example, exactly how the matcha is grown, harvested, and prepared can hugely impact its caffeine levels.
 (5)

 Matcha is best stored in an airtight tin container in the freezer, as oxygen can quickly cause it to degrade.